lukacspapp/SEI-Project-3/README.md

 <img src="https://i.imgur.com/qlCRYXF.png" alt="login-page" />

 The home page displays a carousel of four images with dotted design provided by Semantic UI React and also two buttons once that leads the user to [Register Page](https://tokenizer-nft.herokuapp.com/register) and once that leads to the [Browse page](https://tokenizer-nft.herokuapp.com/browse).
-For the animaton of the website I used [animate.css](https://animate.style/).
+For the animation of the website, I used [animate.css](https://animate.style/).
 The carousel was designed by me and Gayatri.

-Just as I did in Porject-2, on load the index page triggers the getData function that makes the request to the API with axios and sets the data to a useState.
+Just as I did in Project-2, on load the index page triggers the getData function that makes the request to the API with Axios and sets the data to a state.
 ```
  useEffect(() => {
     const getData = async () => {